Pseudemoia pagenstecheri

-Pseudemoia pagenstecheri, also known commonly as the southern grass tussock skink or the southern tussock grass skink, is a species of lizard in the family Scincidae.
+Pseudemoia pagenstecheri, also known commonly as the southern grass tussock skink and the southern tussock grass skink, is a species of lizard in the subfamily Eugongylinae of the family Scincidae.
 The species is endemic to Australia.

 Etymology

 The specific name, pagenstecheri, is in honour of German zoologist Heinrich Alexander Pagenstecher.

-Geographic range
+Geographic distribution

-P. pagenstecheri is found in eastern New South Wales, Tasmania, and northeastern Victoria, Australia.
+Pseudemoia pagenstecheri is found in eastern New South Wales, Tasmania, and northeastern Victoria, Australia.

 Habitat

-The preferred natural habitat of P. pagenstecheri is tussock grassland, especially medium to tall tussock grass.
+The preferred natural habitat of Pseudemoia pagenstecheri is tussock grassland, especially medium to tall tussock grass.